camilalcosta/BRAZILIAN-ELECTION-RT/README.md

 2 - Install the dependencies on requirements file:
 `pip install -r requirements.txt`

-3 - To see the results just use this command below `python main.py --show_results`
+3 - To see the results just use this command:
+`python main.py --show_results`